aurelia/framework/doc/article/en-US/setup-webpack.md

 2. Then use the following config:

-  * **IMPORTANT**: the following config is for `webpack@2.1.0.beta-23+` (current: `@beta-25`), as from this version, schema validation will be enforced and custom property on config object is no longer allowed.
+  * **IMPORTANT**: the following config is for `webpack@2.1.0.beta-23+` (current: `@beta-25`), as from this version, schema validation will be enforced and custom properties on config object are no longer allowed.
 So we will be using `webpack.LoaderOptionsPlugin` to provide some configs for `html-minifier-loader`.
 If you want to keep using the prefdefined webpack version in the skeleton, move all properties inside `webpack.LoaderOptionsPlugin` instance to export object